 Mr. WILLIS.
 The present Provisional Government while in existence has created certain obligations.
 Would you consent that all such obligations assumed in the proper course of administration should be assumed and paid by you?
 Mr. CARTER.
 May I make it clearer?
-The minister wishes to know if the obliga-
+The minister wishes to know if the obligations the Provisional Government has entered into under the law, you would be willing that your Government should assume and be responsible for those obligations.
+The QUEEN.
+Yes.

 Mr. CARTER.
-I want to make matters elear.
+I want to make matters clear.
 I think they have been careful as a rule to observe statutory provisions, but there have been exigencies that demanded actions that are entirely outside statutory provisions-appropriations made, moneys expended.
 The question is, how far the new Government should be responsible for such acts.